bren-cere/grant-program/README.md

 💜 Good luck with your application! 💜

-## Project Ideas
-To get an overview of existing projects in the Cere Technology Stack and to find broad project ideas that we would potentially be interested in funding, please refer to the [Grant Tracks file](https://github.com/Cerebellum-Network/Cere-Grants-Program/blob/master/Documentation/cere-grant-tracks.md).

-If you have a great idea but are unsure about the technical challenges involved, don't worry!
-You can always reach out to us at `community@cere.io` for feedback and advice before applying or pushing a PR against the Grant Tracks file.
-We're happy to consider new ideas!

 ## Support
 Our Grants Programs provide funding and feedback on delivered milestones.
 While we do not guarantee hands-on support as part of a grant, we will do our best to help you face specific issues during development and direct you to the correct resources.
 If you need more hands-on support, you can also reach out to us at `community@cere.io` to discuss additional options available.
 We are happy to work out a plan to get you the hands-on technical, ecosystem, and strategic long-term support and access to extensive resources you need.